microsoft/lsprotocol/README.md

 ## Adding a new plugin

-Follow these steps to generate a boilerplate code for a new plugin:
+Follow these steps to generate boilerplate code for a new plugin:

 1. Create a virtual environment for Python using Python >= 3.8 and activate that environment.
     1. If you are using the Python extension for VS Code, you can just run the **Python: Create Environment** command from the Command Palette.
 Be sure to select all the `requirements.txt` files in the repo.
 This command will install all packages needed and select the newly created environment for you.
 1. Ensure `nox` is installed.
     1. Run `nox --list` in the terminal.
-If Nox is installed you should see a list of all available sessions.
+If Nox is installed, you should see a list of all available sessions.
 Otherwise, run `python -m pip install nox` in the activated environment you created above.
 1. Run `nox --session create_plugin` and follow the prompts to create a new plugin.

 Example: